 8. Wash light fixtures and shades

-Wipe down the base and stem of lamps with a damp cloth.
+Wipe down the base and stem of each lamp with a damp cloth.
 For chandeliers or hanging fixtures, use a microfiber duster on an extension pole, or consider hiring a professional for hard-to-reach or delicate fixtures.
 Don’t forget to dust light bulbs too – a clean bulb can shine up to 20% brighter than a dirty one!

 Image courtesy of Neil Daftary.
 Published on: May 28th, 2018.
 Source: unsplash.com